-4. An evidence-based approach Innovation is not a passing fad but could become one if it is not understood and addressed as an integral part of service policy and delivery.
-Innovation in healthcare has been much studied and reviewed.
+4. An evidence-based approach

+- Innovation is not a passing fad but could become one if it is not understood and addressed as an integral part of service policy and delivery. - Innovation in healthcare has been much studied and reviewed.
 There is good, maturing evidence supporting the development of innovation in healthcare and what does and doesn't work.

-5. The nature of 'the system' Care systems are complex and adaptive.
-Clarity about the context of this system helps us to select the method of change required and how we evaluate its impact.
-6. The nature of innovations • The question: "How can an innovation be made more spreadable, more sustainable?" has been much studied over the last 20 years. • Put simply, any involved parties must be convinced (i.e. not just told), that the innovation needs to be as simple and adaptable as possible.
-Obviously, there may be a trade-off between simplifying the innovation and delivering real benefit.
-7. Technology Technology is a distinct case of innovation, with implementation usually requiring product and process change to work hand in hand.
-The apparent attractions of technological innovation and real complexity of implementation have led to significant resource waste.
-Fragmentation and lack of systems interoperability has limited development of e-health systems in the NHS
+5. The nature of 'the system'

+- · Care systems are complex and adaptive. - Clarity about the context of this system helps us to select the method of change required and how we evaluate its impact.

+6. The nature of innovations

+- The question: "How can an innovation be made more spreadable, more sustainable?" has been much studied over the last 20 years. - Put simply, any involved parties must be convinced (i.e. not just told), that the innovation needs to be as simple and adaptable as possible. - Obviously, there may be a trade-off between simplifying the innovation and delivering real benefit.

+7. Technology

+- Technology is a distinct case of innovation, with implementation usually requiring product and process change to work hand in hand.
+The apparent attractions of technological innovation and real complexity of implementation have led to significant resource waste. - Fragmentation and lack of systems interoperability has limited development of e-health systems in the NHS

 8. What drives innovation?
-Value and the Quadruple Aim Measurement and the use of system data are central to determining priorities and performance in healthcare.
+Value and the Quadruple Aim

+- Measurement and the use of system data are central to determining priorities and performance in healthcare.
 Outcome measures, especially those concerned with patient experience, should be available to clinical teams to help them to understand the value of services and to test innovations.
-The relative lack of such information, coupled with the current predominance of performance measures, represents a lost opportunity to engage clinical teams in driving change.
-There is overlap and complementarity between the Quadruple Aim promoted by the Parliamentary Review and value-based healthcare.
-9. Spread and scale Notions of magic bullet solutions and rapid implementation may be attractive, but they are naive.
-An idea that works in one place may not deliver benefit elsewhere.
-There is no universal formula for planning and managing spread efforts.
-10. Achieving large-scale change Spread at scale, especially of complex change where local adaptation is required, requires sophisticated, multifaceted support.
-Timescales can be long and evaluation difficult.
-The Breakthrough Collaborative model has been widely applied in healthcare and proven highly adaptable to different subjects and contexts.
-11. healthcare and proven highly adaptable to different subjects and contexts.
-Organisational context 11.
-11. Organisational context 11.
-Organisational context Organisational context is at least as important as ideas creation in 11.
-Organisational context Organisational context is at least as important as ideas creation in spreading innovation.
-11. Organisational context Organisational context is at least as important as ideas creation in spreading innovation.
-Several simple guides and reviews are available that describe the 11.
-Organisational context Organisational context is at least as important as ideas creation in spreading innovation.
-Several simple guides and reviews are available that describe the features of successful innovative cultures.
-Leadership priority, 11.
-Organisational context Organisational context is at least as important as ideas creation in spreading innovation.
-Several simple guides and reviews are available that describe the features of successful innovative cultures.
-Leadership priority, interdisciplinary networks, learning, useful data and information, 11.
-Organisational context Organisational context is at least as important as ideas creation in spreading innovation.
-Several simple guides and reviews are available that describe the features of successful innovative cultures.
-Leadership priority, interdisciplinary networks, learning, useful data and information, decentralisation, trust, spare capacity are shared features.
-QUASER is a sophisticated, evidence-based resource to support healthcare organisations to assess their capacity for improvement 11.
-Organisational context Organisational context is at least as important as ideas creation in spreading innovation.
-Several simple guides and reviews are available that describe the features of successful innovative cultures.
-Leadership priority, interdisciplinary networks, learning, useful data and information, decentralisation, trust, spare capacity are shared features.
-QUASER is a sophisticated, evidence-based resource to support
+The relative lack of such information, coupled with the current predominance of performance measures, represents a lost opportunity to engage clinical teams in driving change. - There is overlap and complementarity between the Quadruple Aim promoted by the Parliamentary Review and value-based healthcare.

+9. Spread and scale

+- Notions of magic bullet solutions and rapid implementation may be attractive, but they are naive. - An idea that works in one place may not deliver benefit elsewhere. - There is no universal formula for planning and managing spread efforts.

+10. Achieving large-scale change

+- Spread at scale, especially of complex change where local adaptation is required, requires sophisticated, multifaceted support.
+Timescales can be long and evaluation difficult. - The Breakthrough Collaborative model has been widely applied in healthcare and proven highly adaptable to different subjects and contexts.

+11. Organisational context

+- Organisational context is at least as important as ideas creation in spreading innovation. - Several simple guides and reviews are available that describe the features of successful innovative cultures.
+Leadership priority, interdisciplinary networks, learning, useful data and information, decentralisation, trust, spare capacity are shared features. - QUASER is a sophisticated, evidence-based resource to support healthcare organisations to assess their capacity for improvement (innovation is seen as part of improvement behaviour) and plan their development.